sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

 There needs to be a new process or a enhancement to the existing script to watch the state of services per "asic_instance".

-  1. Introduce a new process named "warmBootd" running in the linux host.
+**Approach 1.** Introduce a new process named "warmBootd" running in the linux host.
 - It forks multiple threads per ASIC and each one does the warm boot sequence, updates the WARM_RESTART_TABLE with the states in the lifecycle.
 - The job of the parent process is to check each ASIC process does finish the activities in a state
 - If all of the ASIC threads reach a state, move to the next state.

-  2. Enhance the warm-reboot script to spawn multiple python threads to work on asic's in parallel
+**Approach 2.** Enhance the warm-reboot script to spawn multiple python threads to work on asic's in parallel
 - Similar to above the parent task will check each thread for the progress and move to the next state on completion.

 **3 Warm-boot sequence and Failure scenario**